Do Subliminals Really Work?

 This article is a collection of subliminal results proof that supports using subliminal messages to help you change your subconscious programming and achieve your dreams.

 Like many areas of study involving the human mind, there is some controversy about the evidence for subliminal message effectiveness.
 That’s because you can’t see directly into the mind to test or confirm what is happening.

-A good part of variations in opinions may be that results can depend on the attitude and determination of each individual.
-A person with a poor attitude who is inclined to quit easily, is likely to fail.
+A good part of variations in opinions could be that results can depend on the attitude and determination of each individual.
+A person with a poor attitude who is inclined to quit easily is likely to fail.